 Her highly acclaimed first novel, Everything In Its Time, was published in July 2000.
 Since then, among others, she’s won the Booksellers Best, Golden Leaf, Texas Gold and Prism awards, and been nominated for the National Readers Choice Award, the Holt and two RT Reviewers Choice Awards.

 Recently she was honored with a Lifetime Achievement Award from the New York Romance Writers and has also been nominated for a Lifetime Achievement Award for romantic suspense from Romantic Times.
 In addition, she is Hall of Fame member of the New Jersey Romance Writers and was awarded an Odyssey Medal from Hendrix College.

 To date, she has written twenty-two novels and five novellas including romantic suspense, time travel, and women’s fiction.
-Among her latest books you’ll find her A-Tac series and the digital re-release of A Match Made on Madison and Set-Up in SoHo.
+Among her latest books you’ll find her Time After Time series and the digital re-release of Eye of the Storm and Chain Reaction.

 She’s lived in Austria and traveled in Europe extensively.
 And although she now resides in an 1802 farmhouse in Connecticut she still calls Texas home.

 Frequently Asked Questions

 If you could pick any career besides writing, what would you be?